 - Determine production process

-To write a blog post sounds simple and some companies truly oversimplify it:
+To write a blog post sounds simple, and some companies truly oversimplify it:

 Step 0: The Strategy

-Make sure you know who you are trying to reach, what topics to cover, and determine your publishing frequency.
+Ensure you know who you are trying to reach, what topics to cover, and determine your publishing frequency.

 Step 1: Keyword research